Coop User Guide

 NCMEC Review and Reporting

 Coop is integrated with the CyberTip Reporting API from the National Center for Missing and Exploited Children.
-In order to review accounts and content to report to NCMEC, you must have:
+Head to NCMEC.md for more information.

-- A User item type that is a RELATED_ITEM field for associated content.
+creatorIdfield.
 This stores a structured reference to the User item.
-NCMEC-type jobs extract the user identifier from this structured reference to look up the full user in the Item Investigation Service.
+NCMEC-type jobs extract the user identifier from this structured reference to look up the full user in the Item Investigation Service. - NCMEC org settings configured.
+This is set via the Settings page (Admin only): API credentials, company template, legal URL, and contact email

-- Coop will automatically convert content Item Types and aggregate all media associated with the user to convert the job into a NCMEC-type job.
+Coop will automatically convert content Item Types and aggregate all media associated with the user to convert the job into a NCMEC-type job.
 This creates a detailed NCMEC report around one user, rather than multiple NCMEC reports for multiple pieces of content from the same user.

 The NCMEC job UI includes: